Lokesh832003/NLP-Project/README.md

 11. The summary is joined using | to depict the end of a sentence

 Note:
-The length of both original text and the summarized text is given for comparison The threshold is modifiable
+The length of both original text and the summarized text is given for comparison.
+The Threshold is modifiable